 Hour hand is first by a twist and push at the same time, it is only a friction fit.
 The tube it goes on is tapered although it may not be noticeable.
 So the more the hour hand is twisted and pushed down at the same time, the tighter it will be on the clock.
 Do not worry about having it point to the right time yet, we will do that later.
 Now put the minute hand on (the longer of the two hands).
 Put this on the bushing and the ridges will somewhat lock it into place in the hole of the hand.
 Next is the hand nut on the threaded portion of the hand shaft.
 This will sandwich the minute hand between the bushing and its nut.
 Now it’s time to set the hands to point to the correct time when the clock cuckoo’s.

 Install the minute hand

 Next put the brass bushing with the square hole in it, on the clocks hand shaft arbor’s square portion.
-The flat side of the hand bushing will go toward the clock dial and the side with the ridge on it will point outward toward you.
+The flat side of the hand bushing will go toward the clock dial.
+The side with the ridge on it will point outward.

 Setting the cuckoo strike